Dacentrurus: Discovery and species

 On 23 May 1874, James Shopland of the Swindon Brick and Tyle Company reported in a letter to Professor Richard Owen that their clay pit, the Swindon Great Quarry below Old Swindon Hill at Swindon in Wiltshire, had again produced a fossil skeleton that he was willing to donate to the British Museum of Natural History.
 Owen sent out William Davies to secure the specimen, which proved to be encased in an eight feet high and six feet wide clay nodule.
 Owen presumed that the extremely hard nodule had been formed by vapours emitted by the decomposing carcass.
 During an attempt to lift it in its entirety, the loam clump crumbled into several pieces.
 These were eventually transported to London in crates with a total weight of three tonnes.
 The bones were subsequently partially uncovered by Owen's preparator, the mason Caleb Barlow.

 Owen named and described the remains in 1875 as the type species Omosaurus armatus.
 The generic name is derived from Greek ὦμος, omos, "upper arm", in reference to the robust humerus.
 The specific name armatus can mean "armed" in Latin and in this case refers to a large spike that Owen assumed was present on the upper arm.
 The study was illustrated by high quality lithographs.

-The holotype, NHMUK OR 46013, was found in a layer of the Kimmeridge Clay Formation dating from the late Kimmeridgian.
+The holotype, NHMUK PV OR 46013, was found in a layer of the Kimmeridge Clay Formation dating from the late Kimmeridgian.
 The pits were soon abandoned; as a result it is no longer possible to determine their exact location and age.
 The holotype consists of a postcranial skeleton lacking the skull.
 The main nodule fragment contains the pelvis; a series of six posterior dorsal vertebrae, all sacrals and eight anterior caudal vertebrae; a right femur and some loose vertebrae.
 In all, thirteen detached vertebrae are present in the material.
 Also an almost complete left forelimb was contained by another loam clump.
 Additional elements include a partial right fibula with calcaneum, a partial tibia, a right neck plate and a left tail spike.